giantas/google-login/README.md

     ./bin/python googlelogin.py cookies.txt

+Next, use that cookies.txt with curl, wget or whatever.

 ### Why didn't you create a normal python package on pypi?

 I use selenium and phantomjs for the Google login which requires nodejs so a